fosslight/fosslight-guide-en/learn/1_contribution.md

 To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.

 See the [DCO](https://developercertificate.org/) for the full text of what you must agree to and how it works here.
-To signify that you agree to the DCO for contributions, you simply add a line to each of your git commit messages:
+To signify that you agree to the DCO for contributions, you simply add a line to each of your git commit messages :

 ```
 Signed-off-by: Your name <your-id@your-email-domain.com>